marty1885/Athena/README.md

 `Athena` provides

 - A computation backend that can be easily implemented
-- Tensor operators colsely resambles TensorFlow's
+- Tensor operators colsely resambles numpy's
 - High level neural netowrk API

 ## Tensor and Backends